A few Words about PID

 The result of the sum of those variable is then used to know how strongly the heaters should be turned on using a sort of “slow PWM” to drive them via the SSR.

-Before proceeding to tuning X-toaster we will need to understand how PID variables change the behavior of the oven without using complex math and simplifying everything as much as possible: our goal is to be able to understand enough of the matter to be able to tune it.
+Before proceeding to tuning X-toaster we will need to understand how PID variables change the behavior of the oven without using complex math and simplifying everything as much as possible

 For a more precise and complete analysis you can read some of the many articles around the web or you can refer to some academic literature on Controls System and Automation.